 315 East College Avenue

 Office Phone: (618) 664-6845

-Greenville University is located 50 miles east of St. Louis in an attractive residential community of approximately 7,000 people.
-Greenville University was founded in 1892 and is affiliated with the Free Methodist Church yet draws students from 40+ denominations.
+GREENVILLE UNIVERSITY: The university is located 50 miles east of St. Louis in an attractive residential community of approximately 7,000 people.
+Greenville was founded in 1892 and is affiliated with the Free Methodist Church yet draws students from 40+ denominations.
 For additional information, please visit our website: www.greenville.edu.